dvpuchades/tacitus/README.md

 - **Mobile App**: React Native application using Expo
 - **Backend**: Node.js server with Express
 - **Database**: MongoDB and SQLite
-- **LLM Integration**: Dockerized backend for running local LLM
+- **LLM Integration**: Ollama for running local LLMs on the Raspberry Pi

 ## Prerequisites

 - Node.js and npm
 - Expo CLI
-- Docker and Docker Compose
+- Ollama (for running the LLM)
 - Raspberry Pi (for hosting the backend)
 - Mobile device with Expo Go app